Kudzai-Nyatsine/logstash-cookbook/README.md

 This cookbook is primarily for configuration and installation of recipe dependencies for the ELK project along with other two cookbooks, Elastic search and Kiban cookbooks.

+The cookbook is also for installing logstash on the virtual machine.

 ## Requirements

 In order to run the cookbook, you need to ensure that you have bash command and vagrant installed.